johannes-b/monolith/tm-ui-v1/README.md

 docker push jbraeuer/tm-ui:monolith
 ```

-Push the application to Cloud Foundry by refering to the container image on Docker Hub:
+Push the application to Cloud Foundry by refering to the image on Docker Hub:
 ```
 cf push tm-ui-v1 -o jbraeuer/tm-ui:monolith
 ```